PARKS & RECREATION

 The Donald Norman Payne Recreation Complex, located at the northwest corner of Austin Powder Drive and Pettibone Road.
 The Recreation Complex is approximately 15 acres in size and was developed as part of the Village of Glenwillow’s agreement with the landfill operator now doing business as Republic Waste.
-The Complex includes soccer fields, ball diamonds, parking, a pavilion, and the largest of the former Austin Powder Company homes which currently serves as home to the Building Department.
+The Complex includes 3 soccer fields, A ball diamond, parking, pavilion, restrooms, concession stand for public activities, playground and the largest of the former Austin Powder Company homes.
 There is additional vacant land to the west of the complex, across Tinkers Creek, which is currently being considered for possible future privately-owned recreation uses.
 The Donald Norman Payne Recreation Complex is open from Sunrise to Sunset.

 On March 17, 2010, Village Council named the Pettibone Road Multi-Purpose Trail the "John D. Brown Multi-Purpose Trail" in honor of his commitment and service to the Village over 35 years as Law Director.
 This trail, on the north side of Pettibone from Austin Powder Drive to Richmond Road was constructed in 2008/2009 with funds from Ohio Dept. of Natural Resources, Community Development Block Grant awarded by Cuyahoga County Board of Commissioners and the Village of Glenwillow.
 The trail is 10 feet wide and constructed with asphalt surface.
 It is extensively used by residents walking, riding bikes, and jogging.
 The trail connects with the trail system in Oakwood Village and the Cleveland Metroparks.